 SDG&E periodically evaluates the risk that delivering projects will underperform.
 In SDG&E's experience, developers are inherently motivated to achieve COD for their facilities and maintain successful operations due to several factors: (i) the significant investment required to achieve COD; (ii) the timely payments made for energy delivered once COD is reached; and (iii) the penalties incurred if the project does not meet contractual requirements to supply at least the minimum amount of energy contemplated.
-As explained above under Section H4, SDG&E expects to meet its CP goals through 2030 with RPS eligible procurement already under contract.
+As explained above under Section 4, SDG&E expects to meet its CP goals through 2030 with RPS eligible procurement already under contract.
 However, risks are still present, and over the past decade, SDG&E has observed some dynamic factors that may affect power production from delivering projects:

-- Resource Availability and Variable Generation: Renewable resources depend on natural sources of energy whichthat are variable, and can be impacted by various factors.
+- Resource Availability and Variable Generation: Renewable resources depend on natural sources of energy that are variable and can be impacted by various factors.
 For example, a bad wind year can greatly impact a wind facility's performance and cause lower than expected generation.
 Another factor that could also impact generation is the occurrence of unexpected mechanical failures, which could cause a facility to be partially or fully unavailable until the issue can be resolved. - Regulatory Changes: The expiration of subsidies or additional requirements resulting from changes in regulations could lower the revenue stream and increase costs for RPS developers and could lead to reduced production if the project has difficulty in supporting this lower revenue stream. - Economic Environment: The interest rates and flexibility of financing arrangements entered into by developers can impact a project's success.
 Long-term project financing arrangements with unfavorable terms can lead to project failure or reduced production if the project has difficulty in supporting the financing cost requirements.
-Additionally, economic factors that negatively impact a generator's supply chain could impact its ability to comply with contract terms. - Evolving Technology: Facilities with older generation technology that is no longer supported by the manufacturer can experience project failure or reduced production.
-This problem is arising now for older RPS projects, and could occur in the future as the projects built today begin to age.
+Additionally, economic factors that negatively impact a generator's supply chain could impact its ability to comply with contract terms.